What is Payroll and how are Payroll Calculations done?

 Salary calculation modes

-Accurate deductions (taxes and benefits) are the responsibility of the employer, hence it is important to define the basis of the salary calculation, document it, and share it with all employees.
+Accurate deductions (taxes and benefits) are the responsibility of the employer, hence it is important to define the basis of the salary calculation (payroll formula), document it, and share it with all employees.
 You can include this in your company policy document.

 Most companies use Leave Without Pay (absent without leave) or Days worked to calculate the eligible salary.